800 University WaySpartanburg, SC 293031-864-503-5000

 The Shoestring PlayersThe Shoestring Players, the theatrical producing entity on the USC Upstate campus, began in 1975 as a student group with grand ambitions.
 Performing in a variety of venues, none of which could be called theatres, the Players worked tirelessly to expand the horizons of the newly-formed campus.
 As those horizons expanded, so did the Players, the support of campus and the community.
 Today the Shoestring Players, an organization with 30-plus years “on-the-boards” experience, reside in the Department of Fine Arts and Communication Studies with three full time faculty members, a technical director, a box office manager and several adjunct instructors.
 Future developments are underway for the theatre program, so, not only have we come a long way, but we are also still growing!
 Our performance facilities include the 450-seat Proscenium Theatre, and the Studio Theatre for more intimate productions.

-Theatre Courses of StudyThe theatre course of study includes classes in History, Theory, Writing and Literature; Technical and Production; and Performance.
-For more details, view the curriculum in the course catalog (see pages 81-86).
+Theatre Course DescriptionsThe theatre course of study includes classes in History, Theory, Writing and Literature; Technical and Production; and Performance.
+For more details, view the curriculum below: Course Catalog (PDF) or

 International Internships CollaborationIn 2010, a special agreement was signed allowing for students to intern at The Rose Theatre in Kingston Upon Thames, London during a five-week summer term.
 The current Rose Theater is based on the Elizabethan-era Rose Theatre in London, where the plays of Christopher Marlowe and early plays by Shakespeare were staged.
 In exchange, Stephen Unwin, renowned Rose Theatre director, thespian and author, travels to USC Upstate each fall to lead acting workshops, master classes for upper level theater students and discussions on a variety of theatre topics.